MicrosoftDocs/memdocs/memdocs/manage-apps.md

   - [Manage private Android apps in Google Play](https://support.google.com/a/answer/2494992) (opens Google's web site)
   - [Add built-in apps](./intune/apps/apps-add-built-in.md)

-- For **iOS/iPadOS** devices, the admin center automatically connects to the public App Store and gives you the ability to search for apps.
-You can also sync with your Apple Business Manager or Apple School Manager account.
-When you sync, the apps your purchase are automatically shown in the admin center.
+- For **iOS/iPadOS** devices, the Endpoint Manager admin center automatically connects to the public App Store and gives you the ability to search for apps.
+You can also sync with your Apple Business Manager or Apple School Manager account to access your volume-licensed apps.
+When you sync, the apps you purchase (your licensed apps) are automatically shown in the admin center.

   On iOS/iPadOS devices, you can deploy:

-  - Free apps from the public App Store
+  - Public and retail apps from the public App Store
-  - Paid apps using Apple Business Manager or Apple School Manager
+  - Volume-licensed apps using Apple Business Manager or Apple School Manager
   - Web clips, which are shortcuts to web site links that you can add to the home screen
   - Web links to web apps
   - Built-in apps, which are apps automatically included and available in the Endpoint Manager admin center